Keyboard shortcuts

 uint32 checksum (CRC32 Castagnoli over type + payload)

 • Checksums use kv.CastagnoliCrcTable, the same polynomial used by RocksDB (Castagnoli).
-Record encoding/decoding lives in wal/record.go.
+Record encoding/decoding lives in engine/wal/record.go.

 • The type byte allows mixing LSM mutations with raft log/state/snapshot records in the same WAL segment.